paulfioravanti/steno-dictionaries/README.md

 The dictionaries are divided up into the following main types:

-- **Briefs**: containing non-phonetic words and phrases that sometimes may have shortened, non-traditional/alternatively-stroked, weird, or just "makes sense to me, personally" outlines.
-They are divided into the following dictionary
+- **Alt**: containing "alternative" non-phonetic words and phrases that sometimes may have shortened, non-traditional, alternatively-stroked, weird, or just "makes sense to me, personally" outlines.
+They are divided into the following dictionary types:
-   types:
     - **Alternative Briefs**: containing alternative briefs for words that _already have an existing entry_ in
       [Plover's `main.json`][Plover main.json].
     - **Alternative AU Briefs**: containing alternative Australian/British spellings for briefs for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
-   - **Phrases**: containing briefed phrases of two or more words that _currently have no existing entry_ in
+    - **Alternative Words**: containing other briefed words that _currently have no existing entry_ in
       [Plover's `main.json`][Plover main.json].
-   - **Words**: containing other briefed words that _currently have no existing entry_ in
-     [Plover's `main.json`][Plover main.json].

-- **Lookup Improvements**: containing words that can be stroked using standard Plover conventions, but do not have a named entry in the main Plover dictionary.<br />
+- **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named entry in the main Plover dictionary.
+So, without these entries, they would essentially be "hidden" from view when you attempt a dictionary lookup.<br />
-  These dictionaries are ultimately about improving outline lookups in Plover, and are pretty much just a staging area until I can make pull requests into the [`condensed-strokes.json`][] and [`dict-en-AU-with-extra-stroke.json`][] dictionaries in [Di's steno dictionaries][], so they can be shared more widely.
+  These dictionaries are pretty much just a staging area until I can make pull requests into the [`condensed-strokes.json`][] and [`dict-en-AU-with-extra-stroke.json`][] dictionaries in [Di's steno dictionaries][], so they can be shared more widely.

-- **Overrides**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+- **Override**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
 Since I cannot put comments in JSON, I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

 - **Numbers**: containing non-word briefs concerned specifically with numbers.
   They are in their own dictionary, and not in `briefs.json`, because the one scenario of "create briefs that add a period after a number and capitalise the next outline" resulted in more than 100 briefs needing to be constructed.
   I did not want them "polluting" up word-only dictionaries, so they live in their own specialised dictionary.

+- **Phrases**: containing briefed phrases of two or more words that _currently have no existing entry_ in [Plover's `main.json`][Plover main.json].
+Phrases that do have an existing Plover entry are contained in `alt-briefs.json`.

 - **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.